 You'll need to register at the start of every academic year.
 There are two parts to the process:

 - Part A - online registration (this is for new and returning students)

 Please read what you will need register before you begin the process.

 When to register

 Part A, online registration, can be completed from the following dates:

 - All returning taught students (undergraduate and postgraduate): 1 August 2018

-- New UK taught postgraduate students: 1 August 2018
+- New UK and EEA taught postgraduate students: 1 August 2018

 - New incoming study abroad/exchange students: 1 August 2018